What Hides Beneath: Plot

 Col. Porter arrives at the school to inform Weaver and Tom that the 7th Mass was confirmed to be wiped out by the Skitters and that there was no contact with the 4th and the 5th Mass.
 The Skitters are regrouping to the alien structure in the ruins of Boston, along with other cities, and he informs both Weaver and Tom that they're going to coordinate an offensive against the Skitters at the structure within four days, so he needs the 2nd Mass. to scout for routes that leads to the structure and attack them.
 Pope, who had previous knowledge of explosives during his time as a convict, was chosen to make bombs for the offensive.

 Meanwhile, Weaver is disturbed when he sees Rick drawing one of the houses he used to live in, and volunteers to join the scouting mission with Tom and Hal.
 While scouting the Skitter command tower in downtown Boston, Tom, Hal, and Weaver spot a tall, humanoid alien species directing Skitters, revealing them to be the master race commanding the Skitters.
-They also learned that the aliens were using Earth's materials for construction, which is why they are using the harnesses kids as labor for collecting scrap metal and raw materials.
+They also learned that the aliens were using Earth's materials for construction, which is why they are using the harnessed kids as labor for collecting scrap metal and raw materials.